 Store the leftover in an airtight container.

 SEARCHING FOR MORE LIKE THIS?

-If you love this recipe, pair our pistachio pesto with one of these favorites!
+If you love this recipe, pair our pesto recipe with one of these tasty favorites!

 - Pasta Sauce